AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ## Determining Max Volumetric Flow

+### Background

-Keep in mind this is a rough calculation - maximum volumetric flow rate can change with a number of factors like temperatures and material type.
+This is a rough calculation.
+Maximum volumetric flow rate can change with a number of factors, like temperatures and material.

-Once you find your maximum volumetric flow with the below method, you should still set it slightly lower for margin of safety.
+Once you find your maximum volumetric flow with the below method, you should still set it slightly lower in the slicer for margin of safety.
 I set mine slightly on the low side so that I don't have to tune it per filament/material.

-Your hotend may also be able to manage a slightly higher rate for a short 100mm "burst" than it might for a full-blown print.
+### Formulas

 Volumetric flow is expressed in mm^3/sec (cubic millimeters per second)